guoshaotong/SK-BVD/README.md

 ## Datasets

 This work uses publicly available vulnerability detection datasets, including Devign, ReVeal, and a sampled subset derived from BigVul.
-Due to dataset licenses and storage considerations, raw datasets may not be redistributed directly in this repository.
-Instead, we will provide preprocessing scripts and detailed instructions for preparing the data.
+We will provide preprocessing scripts and detailed instructions for preparing the data.

 ## Citation